How to manage the accounts payable process in 2025

 Trust us: accounts payable is one of the most important tasks to get right.

 The risks are simply too great to leave to chance.
-A poor accounts payable process can not only damage your relationships with suppliers, but can open you to the risk of fraud.
+A poor accounts payable process can not only damage your relationships with suppliers, but can also open you to the risk of fraud.

 To give yourself the best shot at a seamless and responsive accounts payable process, think about the tips in this post, and reflect on how you could improve your systems.